 Remember, this list evolves as users rate the games within, so head to the game profiles and rate them out of 10 if you'd like to see the rankings below alter.

 The library of SNES games available on Switch as part of the Nintendo Switch Online subscription service currently stands at 39 titles.
-While it may have a way to go to match the 56 NES games on the service, there are still plenty of SNES gems to enjoy on Switch.
+While it may have a way to go to match all of the lovely NES games on the service, there are still plenty of SNES gems to enjoy on Switch.

 But which of the SNES offerings are the best?
 Well, we asked Nintendo Life readers to rate the available SNES games on Switch, too, using our User Rating system.
 The time has come to reveal the results!